Megan arrived at Highgreen at the end of September and was in residence until June 2019.

-Having spent the last four years studying for her PhD alongside a life of delivering workshops and projects to encourage creativity in others, Megan is looking forward to time and space at Highgreen to focus on developing new work of her own and in new directions.
+Having spent the last four years studying for her PhD alongside a life of delivering workshops and projects to encourage creativity in others, Megan used the time and space at Highgreen to focus on developing new work of her own and pushing her practice in new directions.
 Megan used this opportunity to move away from working exclusively with clay and used materials local to the area and worked with local makers.
 She was particularly interested to explore the cracks and fissures of place and objects and actively repair them – and consider these ‘repairs’ as artwork as in the artform ‘kintsugi’.